-Under the direction of Maestro Kelly Stewart, the Analy Instrumental Music Program
+Under the direction of Maestro Kevin Stewart, the Analy Instrumental Music Program

 has distinguished itself within California as having one of the highest ratios of band

 and orchestra students to total student population.
 Additionally, Analy has the only

 High School orchestra in Sonoma County with both wind and stringed instruments.
 Beginning